wajnie/cpp-csgo-triggerbot/README.md

     // shoot
 }
 ```
-That's everything. **BUT WAIT!** It does not shoot!
+That's *almost* everything. **BUT WAIT!** It does not shoot!
 Because it's only memory reading triggerbot.
 Now we are gonna make it click/shoot instead of forcing it through writing memory.
 We will be using `mouse_event`.
 Check mouse_event on [MSDN](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-mouse_event) and just try to get it.
 I get it after watching a tutorial.
 But anyways, there is the full code. **NOTE** If you do not understand something go back and try again.
 ```cp
 void Bot()
 {